awslabs/amazon-timestream-odbc-driver/docs/markdown/setup/developer-guide.md

 - AWS Logs

   This ODBC driver uses AWS logs beside its own logging.
 Please see how AWS Logs work in their [official document](https://docs.aws.amazon.com/sdk-for-cpp/v1/developer-guide/logging.html).
-The logs will be stored inthe executable directory following the default naming pattern of `aws_sdk_<date>.log`.
+The logs will be stored in the executable directory following the default naming pattern of `aws_sdk_<date>.log`.

 ### Test Data
 Test data are needed for tests to run successfully and they only need to be loaded once for each AWS account.
 Check [here](#data-population-for-testing) for instructions on loading the test data.

 ## Windows

-1. Microsoft Visual Studio (Community 2019 Verified)
+1. Microsoft Visual Studio (Community 2022 Verified)
    1. Desktop Development for C++
    2. Visual Studio core editor
    3. C++ ATL for latest v142 build tools (x86 & x64)